eblade/paz/README.md

 ## Installation

-This depends a lot on which implementation you choose, but the python version has no further dependencies besides python so you may just symlink it as `paz` to somewhere that is in your local path.
+This depends a lot on which implementation you choose, but the Python version has no further dependencies besides Python so you may just symlink it as `paz` to somewhere that is in your local path.

 In the Ocaml version you can do `dune install paz` for the `ocaml/paz` directory.

 ## The config file

 The config is stored in `$HOME/.pazrc` and follows the ini format.
-You can start with a `[DEFAULT]` section that overrides the program defaulta and the a section for each site with further overrides.
+You can start with a `[DEFAULT]` section that overrides the program defaults and the a section for each site with further overrides.
 Example:

 ```ini
 [DEFAULT]